Help us bring relief this High Holiday season to 3,360 soldiers and their families!

 for use at a major supermarket chain, in time for Yom Tov.

 Escalated food prices and increased costs of living.
-Absent soldier-fathers/spouses/sons and diminished incomes.
+Lost solder-owned businesses and incomes.
 Injuries and hospitalizations.
 Therapy and rehabilitation needs for soldiers, counseling for them and their families.

-These, plus numerous other war-related challenges and expenses are making the approach of the High Holidays especially difficult for
+These, plus numerous other war-related challenges and expenses continue to make the approach of Pesach especially difficult for

 soldier-families in need this year.